-Following is a list of resources available with other organizations serving the Pierce County community for November 2020:
+Following is a list of resources available with other organizations serving the Pierce County community:

 Nourish does not provide meal delivery service.
 Please contact Emergency Food Network for information regarding their Home Delivery program.